Sunday 14th October

 Full Zip light greay hoody branded with the Minehead Triathlon logo and the year.
 The perfect piece of clothing to wear with pride and show off to you mates.

-Liam Mercer photography will be present at the event taking professional images which can be purchased through his website after the event.
-A percentage of each sale will go to our chosen charity the RNLI.
-Channel staff will also be taking photos and the best images will be posted on our facebook page and in the website gallery shortly after the event.
+Channel staff will be taking photos and the best images will be posted on our facebook page and in the website gallery shortly after the event.
 We would also love you to share any images your avid supporters may take during the day via our social media channels.

 Provided by St John’s Ambulance and Channel Adventure Staff.
 Channel Staff will have first aid kits at various positions around the course.
 St John’s ambulance will have first aiders positioned in the event village and in transition.

 The course will be well marked with appropriate signage and distance markers.
 The exact signage used for event day will be shown during the pre-race briefing.

 Portable loos will be available in the event village.
 There are public toilets on the promenade next to the transition area (20p required for these).

 Water is available from the drinking water tap at the rear of The Adventure Centre.
 There will also be drinking water containers in the transition area for you to fill up your water bottles if required.

 Whatever the weather conditions, please make sure you are appropriately equipped to deal with the environment.
 The event will run in conditions deemed safe by the event organisers.
 Should the conditions not be appropriate the events team will contact you no fewer than 12 hours prior to the event registration.
 See terms and conditions for our cancellation policy.